meet the military-trained beauty queen tearing up the pageant scene | read | i-D

-Deshauna Barber has lived a life quite extraordinary.
+Deshauna Barber has lived a quite extraordinary life.
 Born into a military family, Barber spent her formative years moving from army base to army base.
-A tomboy and a diehard patriot, Deshauna herself joined the military at 17-years-old.
+A tomboy and a diehard patriot, Deshauna joined the military at 17-years-old.
 Little did she know then that one day she would be making history as the first woman actively serving in the US Army Reserve to win the title of Miss USA.

 Entering the pageant world at 19, Deshauna spent the next few years tearing up the beauty queen scene, all the while serving in the US Army, as well as completing her MSc in Computer Information Systems at the University of Maryland and doing a stint as an IT Analyst for the US Department of Commerce.
 Not your average beauty queen, right?
 Wrong.